Register now to attend the 2021 ORMA General Assembly to be held by Zoom on Saturday, January 30.

 Together, we developed a list of 12 proposed areas of focus for the next 6 months, along with many specific actions that could be taken in support of each one.
 In a ranked choice vote, the following priorities were agreed on through the 2020 election: In descending order, they were: The Green New Deal, Dismantling of Structural Racism (White Supremacy), Medicare for All, Money out of Politics, and the upcoming 2020 Elections.

-Thank you to all who were able to participate in the General Assembly and help shape ORMA’s agenda from the ground up!
-Hopefully, we will be able to hold the 2021 General Assembly in person.
+Thank you to all who were able to participate in the May 2020 General Assembly and helped shape ORMA’s agenda from the ground up!